pingcap/docs-tidb-operator/en/restore-from-s3.md

 The restore method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
 For the underlying implementation, [TiDB Lightning TiDB-backend](https://docs.pingcap.com/tidb/stable/tidb-lightning-backends#tidb-lightning-tidb-backend) is used to perform the restore.

 TiDB Lightning is a tool used for fast full import of large amounts of data into a TiDB cluster.
-It is used to read data from local disks, Google Cloud Storage (GCS) or Amazon S3.
+It reads data from local disks, Google Cloud Storage (GCS) or Amazon S3.
 TiDB Lightning supports three backends: `Importer-backend`, `Local-backend`, and `TiDB-backend`.
 In this document, `TiDB-backend` is used.
 For the differences of these backends and how to choose backends, see [TiDB Lightning Backends](https://docs.pingcap.com/tidb/stable/tidb-lightning-backends).
 To import data using `Importer-backend` or `Local-backend`, see [Import Data](restore-data-using-tidb-lightning.md).

+This document shows an example in which the backup data stored in the specified path on the S3-compatible storage is restored to the TiDB cluster.

 ## User scenarios

 You can use the restore solution introduced in this document if you need to export the backup data from S3 to a TiDB cluster, with the following requirements:

 - To restore data with lower resource usage and lower network bandwidth usage.
 A restore speed of 50 GB/h is acceptable.
-- To import data into the cluster with ACID appliance.
+- To import data into the cluster with ACID compliance.
 - The TiDB cluster can still provide services during the restore process.

 ## Prerequisites